mezdef/clippy-helper/README.md

 3. Add your OpenAI API key and database URL to the .env file (or copy in provided values)

-4. Push the database schema
+4. Push the database schema (required if the database hasn't already been setup)

 ```
 bun run db:push